koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/src/README.md

 # Source Directory

-This directory contains the JavaScript classes and SCSS files.
+This directory contains the index.html as the main file and all it's resources.